The COVID 19 risk is a moving target, and the approach to inspections may change with COVID 19 risk :

 - The house must be vacant during the entire inspection time, being the full 4 hours or more.
 The only people in the house should be the buying client, the buying agent and the inspector.

-- I will wear a mask when inside the house
+- The inspector will wear a mask when inside the house

-- I will wear thin work gloves when inside the house.
+- The inspector will wear thin work gloves when inside the house.

-- I will wear indoor slippers or shoes when inside the house.
+- The inspector will wear indoor slippers or shoes when inside the house.

 This protocol is intended for real estate salespeople involved in transactions where ProVantage Property Inspection Inc. is performing the home inspection.
 The purpose is to explain the inspection procedure, ownership of information, and communication protocol.